 I still keep in contact with my previous boss.
 We had lunch two weeks ago, and this time he was bemoaning the rise of acronyms – SITUS; FATCA; CRS; UCITS.
 And there I was hoping things were getting simpler.
 I’m off for lunch!

 Sound familiar?
 This article was originally published in the October issue of FAnews.

-Louise is the head of business marketing, and is responsible for building value-based relationships with financial advisers.
 With over 18 years in the financial services industry, Louise brings with her a strong mix of technical expertise with a solid academic base.